CamioCam/examples/batch_import/README.md

 Once a job has been finished you are able to export a payload (in either json, csv, or xml format) that described the labels assocaited with the submitted videos.

-@TODO - describe how one goes about asking for the labels to be exported
+@TODO - describe how you goes about asking for the labels to be exported